It’s statistic time! Did you know that the average developer spends 76% of their time writing, improving or testing

 Choosing an IDE

 If you have the freedom to choose an IDE, then you’re probably wondering what you should look for.

 What makes a great Java IDE

 A developer’s IDE can be a very personal choice.
-(I wrote above about the developers who prefer to write code using Vim, the Linux text editor!).
+(I said earlier that there are many developers who prefer to write code using Vim, the Linux text editor!).

 But here’s what I expect any IDE to be: